Zatvobor/couch_gears/README.md

   config :gear,
     handlers: [
-      # Handles requests which doesn't belong to any kind of `db`
+      # Handles request which doesn't belong to any kind of `db`
       # global: true,

-      # Sets a particular `db` names which belongs to application
+      # Sets a particular `db` names which application should handle
       # dbs: [:a, :b]

-      # Sets a `dbs: :all` for handling requests for all available dbs
+      # Sets a `dbs: :all` option which belongs to all available `dbs`
       dbs: :all
     ]